tudelft3d/3dfier/README.md

 The ID of each polygon is preserved, and there is a 1-to-1 mapping between the input and the output.

 If you use it, feedback is very much appreciated.

-## Test data
-In the folder `example_data` (download [example dataset](https://github.com/tudelft3d/3dfier/releases/tag/example_data)) there is a small part of the [BGT datasets](http://www.kadaster.nl/web/Themas/Registraties/BGT.htm) (2D 1:1k topographic datasets of the Netherlands), and a part of the [AHN3 LIDAR dataset](https://www.pdok.nl/nl/ahn3-downloads) that can be used for testing.
-The resulting model (in OBJ) can be found in `example_data/output/test_area.obj`

-Further, there is an [open data website](https://3d.bk.tudelft.nl/opendata/3dfier/) that contains 3D models of a few Dutch cities, generated with 3dfier.

-## Validate config file
-The configuration is stored in [YAML format](http://docs.ansible.com/ansible/latest/YAMLSyntax.html) and needs to be valid for the parser to read the file.
-Config files can be schema validated using [YAML Lint](http://www.yamllint.com)

-A configuration file with description of all possible settings is [myconfig_README.yml](https://github.com/tudelft3d/3dfier/blob/master/resources/config_files/myconfig_README.yml)

-## Run 3dfier:
-**Windows**
-Open a command line (click start and type `command` or `cmd`).
-Using the command line browse to the folder where you extracted the example files and run:
-`3dfier myconfig.yml -o output.ext`

-**Mac OS X and Linux**
-Open a console.
-Using the console browse to the folder where you extracted the example files and run:
-`$ ./3dfier myconfig.yml -o output.ext`

-**Docker**
-We offer built docker images from the `master`, `development` branches and each release.
-You'll find the images and instructions on using them at [Docker Hub](https://hub.docker.com/repository/docker/tudelft3d/3dfier).

-## Prepare BGT data
-For preparing BGT data as input for 3dfier look at [Large scale topography to 3D example](http://tudelft3d.github.io/3dfier/bgt_example.html) in the documentation.